Planning on backpacking Mexico?!

 Here is a quick overview of how to spend 4 Weeks In Mexico:

-Some other places to visit in Mexico which I haven’t listed on this Mexico itinerary are Puebla, Palenque, Campeche, Merida, Holbox, Playa del Carmen, and Baja.
+Some other places to visit in Mexico that I haven’t listed on this one month Mexico itinerary are Puebla, Palenque, Campeche, Merida, Holbox, Playa del Carmen, and Baja.

 Feel free to chop and change things around on my suggested itinerary with some of the locations I have listed above.